Arg-LLaDA: Argument Summarization via Large Language Diffusion Models and Sufficiency-Aware Refinement: Methodology

 \subsection{Training and Implementation Details}

 We adopt a two-stage training strategy for \textbf{Arg-LLaDA}, comprising diffusion-based denoising and sufficiency classification.
+Importantly, sufficiency guidance is introduced only at inference time: training uses diverse random masking to teach general denoising skills, while inference selectively leverages sufficiency signals for targeted refinement.
+This separation avoids overfitting to noisy sufficiency pseudo-labels and maintains generalization.

-\paragraph{Diffusion Backbone Fine-tuning.} We initialize the diffusion model with the LLaDA checkpoint \citep{DBLP:journals/corr/abs-2502-09992}, pretrained on large-scale web corpora using masked diffusion objectives.
+\paragraph{Diffusion Backbone Fine-tuning.} We initialize the diffusion model with the LLaDA checkpoint \citep{DBLP:journals/corr/abs-2502-09992}, pretrained on large-scale web corpora with masked diffusion objectives.
 Its architecture and noise scheduling are retained.
 For fine-tuning, we supervise the model on domain-specific argument summarization data.
 Given input tuples of claims and evidence with reference summaries, we apply stochastic masking (30\% ratio).
 The model is then optimized to denoise the masked summary using the diffusion objective (Section~\ref{diffusion}).

 \paragraph{Sufficiency Classifier.} We train a RoBERTa-base encoder \citep{DBLP:journals/corr/abs-1907-11692} to predict span-level sufficiency labels.
-Each training instance comprises a summary span \(s\), an associated claim \(c_i\), and supporting evidence \(E_i\).
-Labels are automatically constructed through controlled perturbation, including hallucinated, contradictory, and unsupported variants.
-The classifier is trained with binary cross-entropy loss and used during inference to guide masking decisions.
+Each training instance consists of a sentence-level span \(s\), its associated claim \(c_i\), and supporting evidence \(E_i\).
+Labels are automatically generated through controlled perturbations, including hallucinations, contradictions, and omissions.
+The classifier is trained with binary cross-entropy loss and applied only during inference to guide selective span masking.

 \paragraph{Optimization and Setup.} We use the AdamW optimizer with linear learning rate decay.
 Batch size is set to 32, with early stopping based on validation BLEURT score.
 All experiments are conducted on two NVIDIA A100 80GB GPUs with FP16 precision.